 Niagara Frontier Publications is a newspaper publishing company located on Grand Island, N.Y.
-NFP is owned and operated by Skip and Judy Mazenauer of Grand Island and publishes four weekly community newspapers: the Niagara-Wheatfield Tribune, Lewiston-Porter Sentinel, Grand Island PennySaver and Island Dispatch.
+NFP is owned and operated by Skip and Judy Mazenauer of Grand Island and publishes three weekly community newspapers: the Niagara County Tribune/Sentinel (formerly the Niagara-Wheatfield Tribune and Lewiston-Porter Sentinel), Grand Island PennySaver and Island Dispatch.

 Under the leadership of Mazenauer and his staff, NFP has been instrumental in helping the Grand Island Chamber of Commerce to create the Grand Island Citizen of the Year and Property Improvement awards and to publish early editions of the Grand Island telephone book and tourist maps.
 Ever community-minded, NFP continues to work with the surrounding towns and villages to promote local events by co-sponsoring their marketing.
 Examples include Lewiston's Jazz Festival, Harvest Festival, Christmas Walk and Peach Festival.

-NFP has more than 20 full- and part-time employees at its office at 1859 Whitehaven Road, Grand Island.
+NFP has full- and part-time employees at its office at 1859 Whitehaven Road, Grand Island.
 The company also utilizes many freelance writers and photographers, as well as more than 40 independent newspaper carriers.
-NFP's publications, the Tribune, Sentinel and Dispatch, are the official papers of the towns and villages they serve.
+NFP's publications, the Tribune/Sentinel and Dispatch, are the official papers of the towns and villages they serve.

 Over the years, NFP has received numerous awards for editorial content and marketing creativity, including several from the New York Press Association.
 In 2002, Niagara Frontier Publications and the Lewiston-Porter Sentinel were selected by the GLBPA to receive the Morgan Lewis Partnership Award, named after the founder of Lewiston, for its contributions to the Lewiston community.
 NFP was honored by the Grand Island Chamber of Commerce as the 2005 Business of the Year at the 40th annual Citizen of the Year banquet.
 In 2006, the company was also honored by the Lower Niagara River Region Chamber of Commerce for excellence in community-focused journalism.
 In the dedication of its 2006 membership directory to the owners and staff of NFP, the LNRRCC proclaimed of NFP, "Their dedicated efforts have helped to instill pride in the residents and leadership of the River Region and played a major role in the success of our events and festivals."